 effective administration of the programme ensuring the provision of an immediate

-response to the perceived and imminent threat of skills shortages within DWA and
+response to the perceived and imminent threat of skills shortages within DWS and

 the water sector in South Africa.